Iwahori-Hecke algebra and unramified local L-functions: Introduction

 \section{Introduction}

-Let $\G$ be a split connected reductive group over a non-archimedean local field $F$.
-The unramified representations of $G :=\G(F)$ are one of the most fundamental classes in representation theory of the group $G$.
+Let $\G$ be an unramified connected reductive group over a non-archimedean local field $F$ (i.e., $\G$ is quasi-split and splits over an unramified extension of $F$).
+The unramified representations of $\G(F)$ are one of the most fundamental classes in representation theory of the group $\G(F)$.
 Their importance can be explained in relation to the global theory, that is, almost all local components of automorphic representations are unramified.
-Hence unramified representations have been investigated from the early days, and a lot of results have been obtained so far.
+Hence unramified representations play a basic role in the theory of automorphic representations.
+They have been investigated from the early days, and a lot of results have been obtained so far.

-One of such accumulation is a construction of the local $L$-functions for unramified representations, while the existence of the local $L$-functions for irreducible smooth representations is conjectural in general.
-Since the existence of the local $L$-functions for unramified representations enables us to define the global (partial) $L$-functions for automorphic representations, local $L$-functions for unramified representations have an important meaning.

-The local $L$-functions for unramified representations are defined by using a classification of unramified representations.
-More precisely, by using the Satake isomorphism, we can parametrize unramified representations of $G$ via Satake parameters, which are semisimple conjugacy classes in the Langlands dual group $\widehat{G}$ of $\G$ (see Section~\ref{subsec:ur}).
-Then we can attach the local $L$-function $L(s,\pi,r)$ to each unramified representation $\pi$ of $G$ and finite-dimensional representation $r$ of $\widehat{G}$ by considering the image of the Satake parameter under $r$ (see Section~\ref{subsec:L-fcn}).
+One fundamental result on unramified representations is the construction of the local $L$-functions.
+Let ${}^{L}\G$ be the $L$-group of $\G$, which is given by the semi-direct product $\hat{\G}\rtimes W_{F}$ of the Langlands dual group $\hat{\G}$ and the Weil group $W_{F}$ of $F$.
+According to the conjectural local Langlands correspondence, it is expected that the local $L$-function $L(s,\pi,r)$ is defined for any irreducible smooth representation $\pi$ of $\G(F)$ and a finite-dimensional continuous complex representation $r$ of the $L$-group ${}^{L}\G$.
+When the representation $\pi$ is unramified, we can define the Satake parameter of $\pi$, which is a semisimple conjugacy class of ${}^{L}\G$.
+Then we can attach the local $L$-function $L(s,\pi,r)$ to any pair of an unramified representation $\pi$ of $\G(F)$ and a finite-dimensional continuous representation $r$ of ${}^{L}\G$.

 The aim of this paper is to give a new formula describing the local $L$-functions for unramified representations.
-Before we explain the main result of this paper, let us introduce some motivative examples.
+Before we explain the main result of this paper, let us introduce some motivating examples.

 The first example is the case of the standard $L$-function of $\GL_{2}$.
-Let $\pi$ be an irreducible unramified representation of $\GL_{2}(\bQ_{p})$.
-We can take an unramified character $\chi$ of the diagonal maximal torus of $\GL_{2}$ such that $\pi$ is realized as a subquotient of the normalized parabolic induction $(I_{\chi},V_{\chi})$ of $\chi$.
+Let $\pi$ be an irreducible unramified representation of $\GL_{2}(\Q_{p})$.
+We can take an unramified character $\chi$ of the diagonal maximal torus of $\GL_{2}$ such that $\pi$ is realized as a subquotient of the principal series (normalized parabolic induction) $(I_{\chi},V_{\chi})$ of $\chi$.
 Consider the standard representation $\mathrm{Std}$ of the Langlands dual group $\GL_{2}(\C)$ of $\GL_{2}$.
 Then, by an easy computation, we can check the following equality: